 Stale Pull Requests

 The community will close stale pull requests in order to keep the project healthy.
 A pull request becomes stale after its author fails to respond to actionable comments for 60 days.
 Author of a closed pull request is welcome to reopen the same pull request again in the future.
-The associated JIRAs will be unassigned from the author but will stay open.

 If you didn’t find the information you were looking for in this guide, please reach out to the Beam community.